what to pack for copenhagen

 • 3.
 What is the nearest airport?

-The Copenhagen Airport is easily accessible from the center city by train or car.
+The Copenhagen Airport is easily accessible from the city center by train or car.

 • 4.
 Is there crime in Denmark?